 You've been planning that big trip to mom's or the in-law's house for weeks, but you still haven't packed.
 Aside from the awkward small talk with family or old friends, travelling is one of the most difficult parts of the holiday season.
 But don't sweat it this year!
-Our quick list of holiday travel tips can help you take the stress out of packing and prepping for your trip, whether it's in the air or on the road.
+Our quick list of holiday travel tips can help you take the stress out of packing and prepping for your trip.

 Wear the Big Stuff

 To save on some room in your suitcase, you'll want to wear some of your bulkier items for your flight.
 Whether it's a large jacket or a pair of boots, wearing these during travel will reduce the weight of your suitcase which can impact how much it costs to check a bag and allows you to bring more.
 Some airlines allow you to hang your jacket up in an onboard closet, so you won't have to hold onto your jacket all flight long.

 Maximizing suitcase space is always a priority.
 Instead of folding clothes as you normally would, it's time to start rolling them.
 Not only does this save space, but it also reduces creases forming in clothing.
 When packing socks, stuff them in an empty pair of shoes you're packing.

 Instead of spending valuable space on things like shampoo, conditioner and toothpaste, buy travel size versions once you get to your destination.
 Buy reusable travel bottles for things you absolutely need to bring.
 They'll help you save space by removing the hassle of having to bring a full size bottle in a checked bag.